JupyterHub Basics

 Where does the environment live?

-By default, conda create places the environment under ~/.conda/envs/myenv, which is inside /home/jovyan — your persistent home directory.
+The virtual environment is created under ~/my-venvs/myenv, which is inside /home/jovyan — your persistent home directory.
 The kernel registration is stored under ~/.local/share/jupyter/kernels/myenv, also inside /home/jovyan.
 Both survive server restarts.

 Sharing an environment definition

-To make your environment reproducible, export it to a file:
+To make your environment reproducible, export its package list to a file:

-Anyone (including your future self after a lost environment) can recreate it with:
+Anyone with that file — including your future self after losing an environment — can recreate it with:

-👩🏫 Owners / Coaches: Pre-installed kernels are baked into the server Docker image.
-To add a kernel for all students, add the environment to the image and rebuild.
-See the deployment documentation for details.
-You can provide an environment.yml to students so they can recreate the exact environment locally or in a fresh server.
+👩🏫 Owners / Coaches: Pre-installed kernels are baked into the server Docker image, which is built and deployed by ZI.
+To add a kernel or package for the whole course, contact ZI so it can be added to the course image.
+You can also provide a requirements.txt to participants so they can recreate the exact environment in their own server.

 UZH persistent volumes

-Each JupyterHub deployment mounts two persistent shared volumes:
+Each JupyterHub deployment provides two persistent storage areas:

 Key points: